 RETHINK Turnaround challenges schools to take the next step and rethink the purpose (and therefore content) of the magazine all together.
 Think of the magazine as a “brand book.”
 Fill it with articles, large and small, that mirror your brand strategy and promote the school’s image to all of its constituents (parents, alums, donors, colleges, prospective families, the local and national community).

 THINK TWICE Avoid loading your magazine with content that should be online.
-Move a good portion of your current content online to your website, social media, constituent-specific newsletters, and/or push pages.
-This means moving [gulp!]: sports scores; full coverage of graduation and reunions; the lower, middle and upper school plays; student awards; “around campus” department, etc.
+Move a good portion of your current content online to your website, social media, and constituent-specific e-news.
+This means moving [gulp!]: sports scores; full coverage of graduation and reunions; the lower, middle and upper school plays; internal student awards; “around campus” department, etc.

 THINK BIG Fill the magazine with articles that anyone would want to read even if they had no connection to the school.
 Ask yourself, “If this magazine were sitting in my doctor’s office, would I pick it up and read it?
 Would I be drawn in by a few key articles?”
 By loading it with compelling content, a wide range of individuals will learn about the school, its mission, outcomes, expertise, creativity, and its people.